Empathize with your learners

 This exercise asks you to empathize with your user—your learner—to identify a challenge that could be solved through the purposeful use of technology in your curriculum.

 Create an empathy map following these steps:

 - Gather information from and about your learners.
-You may already have useful information that you have gathered through feedback from course evaluations, emails, and other communication, but ideally you’ll create a specific method of gathering feedback for this exercise.
+You may already have useful information that you have gathered through feedback from course evaluations, emails, and other communication, but ideally, you’ll create a specific method of gathering feedback for this exercise.
 You might do this through conversations or other forms of communication.

 - Reflect on the feedback you’ve collected from your learners and begin sketching your empathy map.
 You can do this on paper or in a Word document, or we’ve developed an Empathy Map Template with fields for the above guiding questions.
-Go into the File menu on the Google document and make a copy of the file.
-Rename the file for yourself and complete the template.
+Note that while you do not need to be logged in to your Google account to view this template, you must be logged in to make a copy to work on.